-At eleven, Eaton was transplanted to Chicago while his brother stayed in L.A. and formed the band Exodus with his friend Gilby Clarke (Guns ‘N Roses guitarist).
-A year later, Bill moved to Chicago and recruited Brian to play drums for his band.
-In high school, Eaton started dabbling in keyboards and guitar while drumming for a progressive rock cover band that focused on Rush.
-The band had the fortunate pleasure of recruiting their classmate and upcoming sound engineer/producer, the late Jeff "Critter" Newell (Ministry, NIN, Guns 'N Roses, Blink 182, Angels & Airwaves...), to occasionally amplify their sound.
-In college, Eaton majored in music theory and composition while studying jazz piano.
+When his brother first picked up the guitar, Eaton, at the age of nine, was persuaded to learn the drums.
+At eleven, he was transplanted to Chicago while his brother stayed in L.A. and formed the band Exodus with his friend Gilby Clarke (Guns ‘N Roses guitarist).
+Later, his brother moved to Chicago and recruited him to play drums for his band.
+In high school, Eaton started dabbling in keyboards and guitar (bass came later) while drumming for a progressive rock cover band that focused on Rush.
+The band had the fortunate pleasure of enlisting their classmate and upcoming sound engineer/producer, the late Jeff "Critter" Newell (Ministry, NIN, Guns 'N Roses, Blink 182, Angels & Airwaves...), to occasionally amplify their sound.
+In college, Eaton continued to follow his passion and studied music theory, composition and jazz piano.

-In 2008, Eaton remastered and released the previously unreleased North demos as a new single, Murder Of The Minds, which continues to receive industry praise (over 43K Pandora Radio Spins).
+In 2008, Eaton remastered and released the previously unreleased North demos as a new 2-song single, Murder Of The Minds, which continues to receive industry praise (over 45K Pandora Radio Spins).
 Then in 2011, he released his debut full-length rock album, Graphic Nature.
 A debut distilled from the years of experience as a musician, engineer, producer and label owner.

 In between releases, Eaton was featured playing drums on 10 tracks on Sanfilip's 2013 release, Out Of The Dark, and on The Beatles cover, 'I'll Be Back,' from his 2016 release, In Every Dream, and was endorsed by Allegra Custom Drums.
 Hard Bent is available now worldwide, and a new all-instrumental fusion album is wrapping up production shortly...early 2020?